binary-torch/arguments-parser/README.md

 Custom ArgumentsParser to make the process of adding terminal args fast and easy.

+> Article

+(How to use Argument Parser in Python)[http://binary-torch.com/blog/article/how-to-use-argument-parser-in-python]

 > Usage

 - step 1: import statement